-In the next step, we determine our low-pay threshold.
-There exist different approaches (a discussion can be found in Fok et al. (2015)) and we follow Cappellari (2007) who looks at the relative position within the earnings distribution.
-This means that there is a fixed share of low-paid workers in the population and temporal changes (such as macroeconomic influences that have an impact on the earnings but not on the individual's position in the distribution) will not influence our estimation.
-As cut-off point for low-pay, we define anyone with an aggregated monthly gross earnings that belong to the two lowest deciles as earning low pay and those with earnings above that threshold are defined as higher-paid.
-To put the threshold into perspective, note that the minimum wage in March 2013 stood at NZ\$13.50 for an adult, which results in a monthly wage (taking 20 working days) when working 40h/week of NZ\$2160.
+threshold as higher-paid.
+To put the threshold into perspective, note that the minimum wage in March 2013 stood at NZ\$13.50 for an adult, which results in a monthly wage (taking 20 working days) when working 40 h/week of NZ\$2160.
 The respective low-pay threshold is NZ\$2936.
 Furthermore, our findings are not affected by other commonly used low-pay thresholds.
-This results in a sample of 120342 individuals (second column of Table 1), and when looking at the low-pay distribution across age, approximately half are below the age of 30.
-However, for individuals who are observed to be on low pay in March 2013 (the Census month) there might be differences in experiences of being in low-paid employment.
-For instance, while an individual may be low-paid only the month of March, it might be the case that another worker in our sample has experienced low-pay since well before March.
-To ensure that the group of low-pay workers have a certain attachment to the low-pay sector, we trim the sample further and include only to those individuals who were on low pay the entirety of January to March 2013.
+This results in a sample of 120342 individuals (second column of Table 2).
+Regarding the low-pay distribution across age, approximately half are below 30.
+However, for individuals who are observed to be on low pay in March 2013 (the Census month), there might be differences in experiences of being in low-paid employment.
+For instance, while an individual may be low-paid only in March, another worker might has experienced low-pay since well before March.
+To ensure that the group of low-pay workers has a certain attachment to the low-pay sector, we trim the sample further and include only those individuals who were on low pay for the entirety of January to March 2013.
 This leaves us with a sample of 26487 individuals (third column of Table 1).
-Where similarly to before, every second low-pay worker aged 30 or younger.
-Also Figure B.2 indicates that the low-pay distribution is strongly skewed towards younger workers.
+Similarly to before, every second lowpay worker is aged 30 or younger.
+Figure B2 also indicates that the low-pay distribution is strongly skewed towards younger workers.
+Note that we cannot observe the number of hours an individual is working.
+Thus, changes in earnings might be caused by a higher wage rate or by extending hours worked, e.g. moving from part-time to fulltime (this aspect is more relevant for women, so we have restricted our analysis to men).
+This might be more relevant for younger workers as they might work besides studying.
+In one robustness estimation, we limit our population spine to workers states in the 2013 Census to be full-time employed.
+In a second robustness estimation, we link the individuals with the 2018 Census and restrict the sample to workers with unchanged qualification

-&lt;sup>5Some individuals either hold multiple jobs per month or transit between two jobs in a month.
+Some individuals either hold multiple jobs per month or transit between two jobs in a month.